TL;DR

 VPLS uses customer edge (CE) routers or switches at company sites that connect to provider edge (PE) devices at the service provider’s network edge.
 Here’s a closer look at how a VPLS network works:

-Full Mesh of Tunnels
+Full Mesh Of Tunnels

 The mesh of tunnels between PE devices is known as “pseudowires” and forms the core of the VPLS architecture.
 It creates any-to-any connectivity so that all services appear to be on one LAN regardless of location.
 This full mesh connectivity is what gives VPLS the “virtual private LAN” capabilities.

-PE and CE Devices
+PE And CE Devices

 A CE device is located at each of the organization’s sites.
 They connect to the PE routers, which reside at the edge of the service provider’s MPLS network, through Ethernet.
 The PE device runs MPLS to communicate with other PE routers and maintain VPLS instance information.
 PEs learn customer MAC addresses and bridge Ethernet frames between sites.